djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 [See my PWA Beginnering Guide article for background](/)

-Here we will be a PWA from scratch with the following features:
+Here we will build a PWA from scratch with the following features:

 - Offline page displayed when offline
 - Splash screen images for iOS and others
-- All icons sizes
 - Add to Home Screen instructions (A2HS)
 - Make a lightweight fast loading site